 The work of the Earth is a daily preoccupation, otherwise the jungle takes over and ends up swallowing up everything.
 For the natives, agriculture is a “thermometer” that allows them to gauge the state of their relationship with Mother Earth, interpreting good harvests as a sign of harmony and bad ones as a symptom of imbalance.

 Once the act has been performed, they must compensate for this action by making “pagamientos” (spiritual payments) in sacred places.
-When man takes, eats a fruit for example, he returns it directly to the Earth, sowing the seeds behind it, sure that the fertile land will make it bear fruit again.
+When man takes, eating a piece of fruit for example, he returns it directly to the Earth, sowing the seeds behind it, sure that the fertile land will make it bear fruit again.

 The work is always collective.
 Men, women and children carry out daily tasks together.
 The rest of the time is devoted to village and family life.
 The women weave the mochillas, the men chop wood, the young people fetch water.
 The whole community discusses and plans the topics to be dealt with collectively.
 The children play, or listen to the Mamos’ teachings.